 It is widely believed that as you become an adult, you get dull.
 Your personality stops to shine and the brain stops accepting new ideas the way it used to when you were a teen.
+Fortunately, that is not at all true.
+You can continue to polish your skillset as you grow, and the ability to learn never fades as long as you use the right techniques and cognitive learning.

 Table of Contents

-What is Cognitive Learning?
+What Is Cognitive Learning?

 Cognitive learning is a method in which your brain creates connections in order to understand the knowledge at hand.

 With the cognitive approach, your brain will connect the new information with what is already known.
-To do so, you may use visuals, audios, writing or any other method that works the best for you.
+To do so, you may use visuals, audios, writing, or any other method that works the best for you.

 In the example of a foreign language, with this approach, your brain will link the new words to prior knowledge.
 If you’re learning to write a specific word, you can create a link between its meanings with a visual that will help you remember how to write it correctly.